imomaikel/elitecore-app/README.md

 - Realtime Discord notifications when server status changes
 - A custom widget that allows you to start, stop, or restart any server if you have permission
 - A slash command that lets you see online players on each server
+- Multi-bot presences that show each game server's players and status